-Navy Lets Accused SEALs Stay In Elite Unit
+Navy Lets Accused SEALs Stay In Elite Unit; Fired Navy Secretary Slams Trump

 "Shocking and unprecedented," that's how ousted Navy Secretary Richard V. Spencer describes President Trump's intervention in the Navy SEALs Trident scandal.
 Spencer was fired this week over the controversy.

-He made his comments Wednesday in an op-ed published in the Washington Post.
+He made his comments Wednesday in an op-ed published in The Washington Post.
 Spencer says Trump called him twice over the case of Navy SEAL Eddie Gallagher.
 Gallagher was charged with multiple crimes including killing a wounded ISIS fighter but was convicted only of a lesser offense of posing with the corpse of that captive.

 President Trump ordered Gallagher moved out of the brig while awaiting trial.
 Later the president overturned his demotion after his conviction.

-Spencer who'd been the Navy Secretary since 2017 questioned the commander-in-chief's intervention in a "low-level" disciplinary action against a service member.
+Spencer who'd been the Navy Secretary since 2017 questioned the commander in chief's intervention in a "low-level" disciplinary action against a service member.

 "The president has very little understanding of what it means to be in the military, to fight ethically or to be governed by a uniform set of rules and practices," Spencer writes in the Post.